 -

-Main Zone — Displays project information fields (process, step, user, date, custom fields) arranged as rows.
+Main Zone — Displays project information fields (process, step, sub-step, user, date, custom fields) arranged as rows.
 If labels are enabled, a label column appears on the left with an optional vertical divider.

 -

-✏️ Custom Per-Phase Fields
+✏️ Custom Per-Step Fields

 Key behaviors: